 Goodwill on acquired subsidiaries was tested for impairment using discounted cash flow valuation method.
-Projected cash flows were discounted to present value using a discount rate of 19.50% (Dec.
-2016: 19.50%) and a cash flow growth rate of 5.44% (Dec.
-2016: 6.62%) over a period of four years.
-The Group determined the appropriate discount rate at the end of the year by referring to 15-year government bond which is the longest tenured security in Rwanda.
+Projected cash flows were discounted to present value using a discount rate of 23.3% (Dec.
+2018: 17.90%) and a cash flow growth rate of 7.095% (Dec.
+2018: 9.6%) over a period of ten years.
+The Group determined the appropriate discount rate at the end of the year using the adjusted weighted average cost of capital method.